-The Faith & Justice Summit Series was launched in 2016 to provide spaces where we could focus attention on under-addressed justice issues in New England, celebrate the work being pioneered by faith-motivated organizations, explore how the church can most strategically be involved, and connect with God’s heart and wisdom in a way that would shape our hearts and minds for future action.
+The Faith & Justice Summit Series was launched in 2016 to provide spaces where we could draw attention to under-addressed justice issues in New England, celebrate the work being pioneered by faith-motivated organizations, affirm the connection between faith and action, explore how the church can most strategically be involved, and connect with God’s heart and wisdom in a way that shapes our hearts and minds for future action.

 The first Summit focused on Human Trafficking, one of the most horrific injustices of our time, and something that’s happening in the cities, suburbs and rural areas of every New England state.
-A movement has emerged that is addressing human trafficking at every level, and there are many Christian leaders and organizations whom God has called and given strategic roles in the movement.
-What a thrill to see 21 faith-motivated organizations gathered under the same roof, sharing, exploring, celebrating, equipping, and networking with each other, in a way that unified and strengthened our work moving forward.
+Over the last decade, the fledgling movement to address human trafficking has matured, and many Christian leaders and organizations are having strategic impact.
+What a thrill to see 21 faith-motivated organizations gathered on the same day under the same roof, sharing, exploring, celebrating, equipping, and networking with each other, in a way that unified and strengthened our work moving forward.
 It was obvious this needed to become an annual gathering point.
-The second year, 32 organizations participated, and it was another powerful time of connecting, inspiring and equipping.
+In 2017, 32 organizations participated, and in 2018, 38.

-At Vision New England, we believe that, as core aspects of our discipleship, followers of Jesus do justice and love mercy.
-We embrace the example of the Samaritan, who saw the robbed and near-dead man on the side of the road and took action that rescued and restored the man.
-We share with broken people the love that set US free, and we fight to change systems that perpetuate brokenness; and in doing so, we help people see a little more clearly the God who stepped into human history and laid down His life so we could have life.
+At Vision New England, we believe that, as core aspects of our discipleship, followers of Jesus do justice, love mercy, walk humbly with God, and help others do the same.
+We embrace the example of the Samaritan, who saw the man who had been beaten up and left for dead on the side of the road and took action that saved his life and enabled him to be restored.
+We share with the broken the love that set US free, and work to change systems that perpetuate brokenness; and in doing so, we help others see a little more clearly the God who stepped into human history and made the ultimate sacrifice so we could have life.